Giving to Electrical & Computer Engineering

 Electrical & Computer Engineering Chairman Fund

 - The Electrical and Computer Engineering Chairman's Fund supports student and faculty educational and research departmental needs.
+The Chairman Fund fulfills the area of greatest need.
 Make a gift to this fund.

 Electrical & Computer Engineering Graduate Fellowship Program Fund

 - Students in ECE’s Masters of Engineering and Ph.D. programs are eligible for fellowships.
 Fellowships allow students to take a hands-on approach to their studies by working on applied research.
 Students awarded with fellowships work with faculty members throughout their program in a particular subject area.
 Students often help with complex research problems, and teach classes and labs.
 Make a gift to this fund.